EddieTheEd/obsidiannotes-v.3/content/27-11-2022 Sleep is not as important.md

 title: "27-11-2022 Sleep is not as important"
 ---

-*In response to Christian's message to me and Fred*
+*In response to "M.Spicata"'s message to me and Fred*

 ## 1. People are different
 - I have found that I generally don't need that much sleep to function well.
 It is most likely as a result of growing up, but I've ever been "tired" for school during Year 7.
 I still remember Dr Waters calling me out for yawning during his lesson.
 - This is most likely the same for Fred, however I can't exactly speak on his behalf.
 - I feel that days where I've had 6 hours of sleep turn out the same as days with 9 hours of sleep
 ## 2. People adapt to their situations
-- It's just been exam week Christian, and I have been cramming.
+- It's just been exam week "M.Spicata", and I have been cramming.
 Cramming a lot.
 Perhaps if I crammed even more, I would've gotten that last stupid comp sci question.
 Like who tf remembers what interfaces are in Cisco, and what commands you need to set up fg0/0 and fg0/1.
 Anyways I digress.
 I have had to adapt to the situation by reducing my sleep.
 	- **Editor's Note: Post-writing, I have the results of the Comp Sci test, and for that question (35c), I somehow got full marks.
 I have no clue how, my leading theory is that while marking my exam Mr Wilson suffered a series of mini-strokes that resulted in temporary disorientation and confusion, and subsequently he ignored the marking key and just gave me full marks for no reason.**
 	- ![[000_Files/000a_images/q35a comp sci wilson moment.png]]
 	- Regardless, I personally feel that my performance is not affected.
 For example, before the Literature exam I had 6 hours of sleep because I accidentally drank coffee.
 Despite that, I think I did rather well during the exam, however I will update this page when I have received my marks.